webship/webship-js/README.md

 ### Document
-All you need to know about [webship-js](https://webship.gitbook.io/webship-js-docs/).
+All you need to know about [webship-js Docs](https://webship.gitbook.io/webship-js-docs/).

 # Install Webship-js